bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 Okay, okay, I can do a little, I can explain a little more.
 So, so yeah, the way it works intuitively is basically the client sends this kind of encrypted vector of bits.
 Encrypted vector of bits and the server does like an encrypted dot product between the bits that the client sends and the items in the database.
-And the point is, you know, The one bit will kind of be the item that we want, and the zero bits will kind of cancel out all the items we don't want.
+And the point is The one bit will kind of be the item that we want, and the zero bits will kind of cancel out all the items we don't want.
 And the server will add these all up and send it back to the client.
-And the point is the server never learned, you know, what the encrypted bits were.
+And the point is the server never learned what the encrypted bits were.
 It never learns what the sum of everything was.
 It just kind of does the computation and sends the encrypted result back to the client.